Contact Us

 The Fix: Engineering Durability Before the Sale

 You can't fix revenue quality in the 60-day exclusivity window.
 You need 12-18 months of operational engineering.
-Here is the playbook for Portfolio Paul to turn "lumpy" earnings into "exit-grade" revenue.
+Here is the playbook for PE Operating Partners to turn "lumpy" earnings into "exit-grade" revenue.

 1. The Contract Conversion Campaign